IBM/ibm-iam-operator/README.md

 ```
 You can use the ibm-iam-operator to install the authentication and authorization services for the IBM Cloud Platform Common Services.

-With this Common Web UI console, you can access information and features in the console from other IBM Cloud Platform Common Services, IBM Certified Containers (IBM products), or IBM Cloud Paks that are installed.
+With these services, you can configure security for IBM Cloud Platform Common Services, IBM Certified Containers (IBM products), or IBM Cloud Paks that are installed.
 ```

 For more information about the available IBM Cloud Platform Common Services, see the [IBM Knowledge Center](http://ibm.biz/cpcsdocs).